A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Proteins are essential molecules in all living organisms.
 They perform a wide range of functions, including catalysis, transport, signaling, and structural support.
-The correct folding of proteins is essential for their function.
+The correct folding of proteins is crucial for their function.
 Misfolded proteins can lead to a variety of diseases, including Alzheimer's disease, Parkinson's disease, and Creutzfeldt-Jakob disease.

 Basic Concepts